TaylorTurnerIT/PyGame---Storting-Algorithm-Visualizer/README.md

     Install Pygame using the provided command.
     Run the Python script to launch the visualizer.

-# Usage

-Upon executing the program, a Pygame window will open displaying a set of rectangles with varying heights.
-As the program runs, these rectangles will be sorted using the Cocktail Shaker algorithm, visually demonstrating how the algorithm operates.

-    Start: Launch the visualizer to begin sorting Pause/Resume: Control the visualization process
-    Exit: Close the visualizer

 # Credits

 This program was created by Taylor Turner.